wearetheframers/frame-core-wip/docs/API/frame/framer/brain/actions/actions.md

 The `ActionRegistry` class is responsible for managing actions that can be performed by Framers.
 It inherits from the `ConfigurableMixin`, allowing it to be configured with various options.

+Actions in the Frame framework are central to how Framers process perceptions and make decisions.
+When a Framer receives a perception (which can be any type of incoming data like text, images, or sounds), it uses its available actions to decide how to respond.
+The decision-making process takes into account:

+1. The type and content of the perception
+2. The Framer's current roles and goals
+3. The priority of each available action
+4. The Framer's permissions (which determine which plugins and actions it can use)

+When an action is well-described and registered in the ActionRegistry, the Framer can make informed decisions about when and how to use that action based on the current context and its internal reasoning process.
+The priority of an action plays a crucial role in this decision-making, as higher priority actions are more likely to be chosen when multiple actions are applicable.

 ### Adding New Actions

 To add a new action, follow these steps: